lmackenzie94/remember-it/NOTES.md

 **THIS IS ONLY KINDA WORKING....**

-- seemed to work after first manually creating a new user (via Sign Up form on the site)
-- also had to remove `{dryRun: true}` from createSeedClient();
+- had to remove `{dryRun: true}` from createSeedClient() because we want to execute the seeding, not copy to SQL statements to `seed.sql`
 - also, this way the `seed.sql` file isn't actually being used which maybe isn't ideal?
 - to seed, run `npx tsx seed.ts`